 "MacDonald creates a portrait of the education of the artist."

-- Dr. Budde teaches Creative Writing at the UNBC and is the author of Dreamland Theatre
+- Dr. Budde teaches Creative Writing at the UNBC and is the author of Dreamland Theatre (Caitlin Press)

 "It’s no exaggeration to say that Dr. MacDonald’s Creative Writing (Poetry) course changed my life.
 Her well-crafted assignments, along with her encouragement, pushed my writing beyond what I believed I could do; in her class, for the first time, I wrote poems that I actually thought were “good.”
 My arsenal of writing techniques, revision skills, and confidence grew to the point where I was comfortable declaring myself a writer.
 I began to share my work with others and submit to literary journals, which has since led to publication."

 "I now feel like I belong to a literary community — a community that began in Dr. MacDonald’s class."

 - Katie McGarry, winner of the Room Magazine Short Forms Contest, 2018